hlucey/third-party/cis2-rmc-define.md

 Save your `catalog.json` file.
 You’ll use it in to develop your Open Service Broker in the next section.

 ## Next steps
-{: #next-steps}
+{: #cis2-next-steps}

 Way to go!
 You defined your service offering by adding catalog display metadata, by registering with IAM, and by creating one or more pricing plans.
 Next, you can take your exported JSON and begin developing a service broker.
-See [Step 3: Developing and hosting service brokers](/docs/third-party/cis3-broker.html).
+See [Step 3: Developing and hosting service brokers](/docs/third-party?topic=third-party-step3-osb#step3-osb).